Available for Grader

 6. Link to help resources

-The comments will be shared with students when the grading is completed.
-The students will have a similar view as the grader has, with the important difference that the student cannot add or reply to comments.
+The comments will be shared with candidates when the grading is completed, provided that the planner has chosen the setting to share comments (see Test settings - After test for planners).
+The candidates will have a similar view as the grader has, with the important difference that the candidate cannot add or reply to comments.

 Questions and answers: